- Online Training

-I’ll start this topic by giving a little background on myself and the certifications I have, so you know the perspective I am coming from.
+I’ll start this topic by giving a little background on myself and the strength and conditioning coach certifications I have, so you know the perspective I am coming from.
 Currently, I am the Head Strength and Conditioning Coach at Birmingham-Southern College (BSC), where I am responsible for all 22 athletic programs.
 Before coming to BSC, I was a Graduate Assistant and Assistant Strength and Conditioning Coach at the University of West Florida (UWF).
 Prior to my stint at UWF I interned at Samford, EXOS, and another private training facility called Southern Performance.

 The first certification I obtained out of undergrad was the Exercise Physiologist Certification (EP-C) thru the American College of Sports Medicine (ACSM).
 At the time I was an Assistant Strength and Conditioning Coach at Southern Performance, and also working and training at a prestigious Yacht club.
 I was still figuring out the strength and conditioning industry, but I knew I wanted to train people and wanted to stand out somehow.
 The EP-C gives me the ability to work with Corporate wellness programs, fitness facilities, hospitals, rehabilitation clinics, and also work in a lab doing research; or just train individuals like a normal personal trainer.
 Next, I interned at EXOS and took their EXOS Performance Specialist Certification while I was there.
 Again, I was still learning about the strength and conditioning industry, but I knew if I wanted to be the best then I had to learn from the best.
-The certification they offer is valuable because it offers 24-hour’s worth of video content that I feel will always be relevant in terms of learning the basics on program design, exercise selection, movement-based training, nutrition, recovery, and coaching.
+The EXOS certification is valuable because it offers 24-hour’s worth of video content that I feel will always be relevant in terms of learning the basics on program design, exercise selection, movement-based training, nutrition, recovery, and coaching.

 After my internship with EXOS I knew the collegiate setting was where I wanted to be, so I sought after the CSCS.
 Well, I obtained my CSCS and then 6-months later obtained the Strength and Conditioning Coach Certified (SCCC) certification, which I hate to say but it basically made my CSCS useless with me being at the collegiate level.